maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

 3) [Generate a public key](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405281550477#key-pair-chargifyjs).
 This will be separate from your API key, which must be kept private.

-4) Load Chargify with the authentication and customizations you desire.
-We  have a [full article here dedicated to this topic](./Chargify.js-Configurations.md).
+4) Load Advanced Billing with the authentication and customizations you desire.
+We  have a [help article dedicated to this topic](./Chargify.js-Configurations.md).

 5) Based on the selectors you have configured within `Chargify.load`, add those to your main form.
 Here's an example with some basic configuration included inline with a single selector to pull in all iframes: